ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/network-interaction.md

 ---
 layout: ballerina-distinctive-language-features-left-nav-pages-swanlake
 title: Network interaction
-description: In this part, you will learn about the features of the Ballerina programming language that are distinctive.
+description: In this part, you will learn about the distinctive features of the Ballerina programming language.
 These features revolve around key design considerations that make Ballerina suitable for cloud application programming using small and medium-sized programs.
 keywords: ballerina, programming language, ballerina packages,language-guide
 permalink: /learn/distinctive-language-features/network-interaction/
 active: network-interaction